 An OBDII fleet tracking device also provides access to valuable diagnostics.
 Through vehicle diagnostics monitoring, managers can view engine fault codes, fuel efficiency data, and battery voltage, helping identify issues before they become costly breakdowns.

-What is hardwired GPS tracking?
+What is Hardwired GPS Tracking?

 A hardwired GPS device is permanently installed by connecting directly to the vehicle’s electrical system.
 This setup is hidden behind panels or under the dashboard, making it tamper-resistant and ideal for long-term deployments.